airbytehq/airbyte/docs/contributing-to-airbyte/resources/developing-locally.md

 cd airbyte
 ```

+3. Make sure that `abctl` is running correctly with the following command `abctl local status`.
+Verify the status check
+was successful

-- Then, build the connector image:
+4. Then, build the connector image:
-    - Install our [`airbyte-ci`](https://github.com/airbytehq/airbyte/blob/master/airbyte-ci/connectors/pipelines/README.md) tool to build your connector.
+    - Verify the `airbyte-ci` tool is installed by running `airbyte-ci --help`, install the command with the instructions in the Prerequisites if the command is not found.
-    - Running `airbyte-ci connectors --name source-<source-name> build` will build your connector image.
+    - Run `airbyte-ci connectors --name source-<source-name> build` will build your connector image.
     - Once the command is done, you will find your connector image in your local docker host: `airbyte/source-<source-name>:dev`.

-You can then load the newly built image into the `abctl` instance using:
+5. You can then load the newly built image into the `abctl` instance using:

 ```shell
 kind load docker-image airbyte/source-<source-name>:dev -n airbyte-abctl